HrisJilova/AzureML/HowToDeployAutoamtedMLmodelToBatchEndpoint/README.md

 ![ModelList](Images/ModelList.png)

-Check the location of your model: Click on the model name and open in and select 'Artifacts'.
+Check the location of your model: Click on the model's name and open it in and select 'Artifacts'.
 Check if the file 'model.pkl' is in the main folder.
 This is important and we will use it in our  scoring script in the next steps.

 The **'model.pkl'** file is in the main folder:
 ![model.pkl](Images/modelArtifacts1.jpg)

-The **'model.pkl** file is in under **'outputs'** folder:
+The **'model.pkl** file is in **'outputs'** folder:
 ![model.pkl](Images/modelArtifacts2.jpg)

-3. Create and **Environment** for your job:
+1. Create and **Environment** for your job:
  Go back to Jobs and the model you selected **'VotingEnsemble'**.
  Select the **'Overview'** tab  and click on **'Environment'**: 'AzureML-AutoML' in this case.